 Compound expressions consist of lists (including dotted lists), vectors, and abbreviations.
-Write the rest of the read-compound-data procedure, which reads and parses a compound expression.
+Fill in the read-compound-data-helper procedure, which is used by read-compound-datum to read and parse a compound expression.

 Lists of the non-dotted variety and vectors consist of an arbitrary sequence of expressions, terminated by a closing parenthesis.
 You will need to recursively call the read-datum or read-datum-helper procedures in order to read and parse each of these expressions.
 You will need to complete the latter procedure before these recursive calls function properly.
-Do so as part of writing read-compound-data.
+Do so as part of writing read-compound-data-helper.